 The Sacks Equalization Model (SEM) for Open-Ended Investments

 Sacks Equalization Model Inc. is the owner of a recently issued intellectual property patent.
 This unique patent is an algorithm, that when implemented, will save existing mutual fund shareholders an estimated total of $20 billion per year.
-(The estimated cost to shareholders in the mutual funds’ “late trading scandal” of 2003 is estimated at a much lesser $400 million a year.)
+(The loss to the Bernard Madoff scandal investors is estimated to be a total of $17 billion, a much lesser amount.)

 Mr. Seymour Sacks has uncovered a gross inequity that is inherent in all mutual funds, which is the major segment of open-ended investments.
 New purchasers of shares and liquidating shareholders have an unfair price advantage over existing shareholders.
 This inequity relates to the stock brokerage fees that are generated by the ongoing buying and selling of portfolio securities by the mutual funds.